Ex-Murdoch editor Brooks denies hacking charges

 In a separate case that formed part of the massive police inquiry into phone-hacking and other crimes, it was revealed on Wednesday that a police officer had been jailed for two years for selling stories to Murdoch's Sun newspaper.

-Paul Flattley leaked details on 39 occasions to the Sun, mostly about high-profile figures including Prince William's wife Kate, earning himself 7,600 pounds.
+Paul Flattley leaked details on 39 occasions to the Sun, mostly about high-profile figures including Prince William's wife Kate, earning himself 7,600 pounds ($11,600).

 "At the very time his colleagues were dealing with families whose relative had died or been horrifically injured, Flattley was callously selling information about them to a newspaper," said Detective Chief Superintendent Gordon Briggs.